Skip to main content

 Confirm destination and transit countries, not just the final stop.

 Confirm whether possession, import, and personal use are allowed.
-If rules vary by use case, add: [Add current requirement after verification].
+Where rules vary by use case, mark the current requirement as pending official jurisdiction verification until an official source confirms it.

 If prior approval, registration, or a permit is required, complete it before departure and retain confirmation.